google/eddystone/protocol-specification.md

 The Eddystone-URL frame broadcasts a URL using a compressed encoding format in order to fit more within the limited advertisement packet.

 Once decoded, the URL can be used by any client with access to the internet.
-For example, if an Eddystone-URL beacon were to broadcast the URL `https://goo.gl/Aq18zF`, then any client that received this packet could chose to [visit that url](https://goo.gl/Aq18zF).
+For example, if an Eddystone-URL beacon were to broadcast the URL `https://goo.gl/Aq18zF`, then any client that received this packet could choose to [visit that url](https://goo.gl/Aq18zF).

 The Eddystone-URL frame forms the backbone of the [Physical Web](http://physical-web.org), an effort to enable frictionless discovery of web content relating to one’s surroundings.
 Eddystone-URL incorporates all of the learnings from the [UriBeacon](http://uribeacon.org) format from which it evolved.